 You can also regrow spring onions from an onion bulb.
 Make sure the root part has about half an inch of grown attached.
 Place it directly in soil and cover it with a layer of soil.
 Water it periodically to keep the soil moist.
 Just keep cutting the green sprouts off when they’ve regrown.
 You’ll never have to buy spring onions again!

-7. Rosemary, Basil, and Cilantro
+7. Basil, Mint, and Cilantro

 A lot of herbs can easily be regrown.
 Make sure there’s about 2-3 inches of stem.
 Place the stems upright in a glass of water.
 When the new roots begin to sprout, transfer the herbs into a pot of soil and let the aroma flourish.